Obamacare Plans Don't Always Include Top Cancer Centers

 Cancer centers may try to work with patients to enable their treatment.

-"We understand that each patient has a unique financial situation and we work with our patients, especially those in active treatment, to ensure they receive the care needed and that their treatment is uninterrupted," said Ruth Landé, senior vice president for patient care revenue at Memorial Sloan-Kettering.
-"We have Patient Financial Services representatives available to assist patients who do not have health insurance or whose insurance may not cover all charges."
+"We understand that each patient has a unique financial situation and we work with our patients, especially those in active treatment, to ensure they receive the care needed and that their treatment is uninterrupted," said Ruth Landé, senior vice president for patient care revenue at Memorial Sloan Kettering.
+"We have patient financial services representatives available to assist patients who do not have health insurance or whose insurance may not cover all charges."

 Patients who believe that it's critical to be treated at a cancer center that's not in their insurance network do have some recourse.